viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 When you know exactly what Zynq-7000 board your code will run on, you can hard-code the configuration, understanding whether the external or internal reference is used.
 See the schematics of your board to check what is connected to Zynq-7000 [reference input pins VREFP and VREFN](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Reference-Inputs-VREFP-and-VREFN).
 The internal voltage reference is used if they are connected to the ADCGND (i.e., the ground of XADC circuitry).

-Use the following call (after you initialize the XADC instance) when the internal voltage reference is used to enable only the Offset Calibration Coefficient used for XADC and Zynq power supply measurements:
+Use the following call (after you initialize the XADC instance) when the internal voltage reference is used to enable only the Offset Calibration Coefficient for XADC and Zynq power supply measurements:

 `XSysMon_SetCalibEnables(&XADCInstance, XSM_CFR1_CAL_ADC_OFFSET_MASK | XSM_CFR1_CAL_PS_OFFSET_MASK);`

-When the  Zynq-7000 board you are using provides an external voltage reference, then use the following code to enable both Gain and Offset Calibration Coefficients used for XADC and Zynq power supply measurements:
+When the  Zynq-7000 board you are using provides an external voltage reference, then use the following code to enable both Gain and Offset Calibration Coefficients for XADC and Zynq power supply measurements:

 `XSysMon_SetCalibEnables(&XADCInstance, XSM_CFR1_CAL_ADC_GAIN_OFFSET_MASK | XSM_CFR1_CAL_PS_GAIN_OFFSET_MASK);`

 When the Zynq-7000 internal voltage reference is used for the calibration, the calibration of XADC gain is actually not done (only the XADC offset is calibrated).
 As explained [here](https://adaptivesupport.amd.com/s/article/53586?language=en_US), the value of the Gain Calibration Coefficient is set to 0x007F in such a case.
 0x007F represents the maximum Gain Coefficient of 6.3%.
-Obviously, letting XADC apply this maximal Gain Coefficient would significantly reduce the precision of digitalization.
+Obviously, letting XADC apply this maximal Gain Coefficient would reduce the precision of digitalization.
 That is why we need to pay attention to what kind of voltage reference our Zynq-7000 board uses.

 We can write an XADC calibration setup code, which is portable between different Zynq-7000 boards, by checking the value of the Gain Calibration Coefficient.